University of the Philippines College of Engineering: Establishment

 The University of the Philippines was founded on June 18, 1908.
 The College of Engineering is the fifth college unit to be established.
 The university's board of regents (BOR), in a resolution passed on June 3, 1910, appointed Mr. W.J.
 Colbert as acting dean of the college.
-His appointment was set to effect on June 13, 1910 thereby creating the College of Engineering.
+His appointment was set to effect on June 13, 1910, thereby creating the College of Engineering.
 The classes were held at a two-story building, the O’brien residence, at the corner of Isaac Peral (now United Nations Avenue) and Florida (now Maria Y. Orosa) streets in Ermita, Manila.
-The O’Brien house was formally turned over to the college in September, 1910, and became known as the “College of Engineering.”
+The O’Brien house was formally turned over to the college in September 1910, and became known as the “College of Engineering.”
 Later on, as the Engineering Building and shops were constructed along the Florida side of the U.P.
 Campus in Ermita, that building became the Home Economics Building of the College of Education.

 The plans for the construction of a three-story reinforced concrete Engineering Building were drafted starting 1927, for which P210,000 was appropriated.
 The design of the building was under the supervision and guidance of Dean Hyde.
 Criteria for earthquake resistance were incorporated in the design.
 It was of simple architecture with a portico at the front facing Florida Street.
-The contract for the construction was awarded in October 22, 1929.
+The contract for the construction was awarded on October 22, 1929.
 The building was occupied in May 1930.

 World War II

 Then the tides of war in the Pacific came in December 1941 and thereby interrupted the normal operations of the college.
 When the Japanese forces entered Manila in January 1942, they occupied the college buildings.
 It was in January 1943 that classes were resumed.
 During the war years, engineering classes were conducted in the Pharmacy building on Herran (now Pedro Gil) street.
 Offices of the faculty members where in the shacks behind the College of Medicine building.
 Once more classes were interrupted.
 The Battle of Manila practically demolished all the university buildings in the Padre Faura campus which had been occupied by the Japanese army forces.
 The college and few other units of the university reopened in August 1945 under very trying conditions on account of the destruction of the engineering building, shops and laboratories.
 Classes were held at the Cancer Institute Building facing Padre Faura Street.

 The task of rehabilitating the college started immediately after.
-Repair work of the Engineering Building along Calle Florida was started in 1946, and was reoccupied in August 1946.
+Repair work of the Engineering Building along Calle Florida was started in 1946 and was reoccupied in August 1946.